-Our general practice engagement team aim to build the capacity of primary care nurses within our catchment.
-Our programs and services are designed to improve practice system and processes, ensuring full potential for patient health care and quality business outcomes.
+Our general practice engagement team aim to build the capacity of primary care nurses and improve practice system and processes, ensuring full potential for patient health care and quality business outcomes.

 - Medicare's Chronic Disease Management item numbers (care planning)

 - Practice and service incentive payments – including diabetes and asthma

 - Nurse orientation – for nurses new to general practice

 - MBS item numbers

 Education opportunities and information sessions are held on a variety of relevant topics throughout the year.
 These can be carried out in person, over the phone, in-practice training, live webinars and recorded webinars.

 Upcoming events can be viewed on our events page.

 You can also register to receive our fortnightly events newsletter.